• Frequently Asked Questions

 • Lead-free zone!
 Kiwi Underglaze is 100% lead-free—always has been, always will be.

 Vivid reds & oranges: some of these fiery shades contain encapsulated cadmium.
-This means that the cadmium is bonded with zirconium silicate, making it over 1,000 times safer than free cadmium.
+This means that the cadmium is bonded with zirconium silicate, making it significantly less bioavailable than unbonded cadmium.

-• Our underglazes are for pottery pros, passionate hobbyists and budding artists alike, but make sure the kids are supervised when using them.
-Having them test out whether yellow underglaze is banana flavoured isn’t going to be the best of fun!
+• Our underglazes are for pottery pros, passionate hobbyists and budding artists alike, but please make sure the kids are supervised when using them.

 • When left unglazed and fired to around cone 06 (1000°C / 1800°F) or more, the colours assume a velvet matte appearance.
 This is a good surface for sculptural forms and as a decorating effect where glazing is not essential.

-• We use Tracked Airmail and do not have any upgrade options to expedite shipping the timeframe available by default.
-However, if you're in a hurry, get in touch with us for express options and costs.
+• We use DHL Express for all our international deliveries.
+They're pretty speedy, but if you're really in a hurry, get in touch with us so we can discuss other options with you.
 Please also check out our Stockist Finder page for a stockist near you!

 • The company is located in New Zealand.
-We produce the underglaze at our facility near Hamilton, in the Waikato.
+We produce the underglaze at our facility near Hamilton, Waikato.